All Episodes

 Yes.

-Yeah, I'm calling in regards to the whole concept of uh disbanding the military in Iraq was the wrong thing to do.
+Yeah, I'm calling in regards to the whole concept of disbanding the military in Iraq was the wrong thing to do.

-Wait, disbanding whose military, theirs or ours?
+Wait, disbanding whose military?

-When we went in there we disbanded the military in order to uh I say to train new ones because you wouldn't want to leave the Sunnis in charge of the military that were been raining terror on the Shiats and Well, you know what I think I think the calculation there was that uh uh it was a miscalculation.
+When we went in there, we disbanded the military in order to, I say, to train new ones, because you wouldn't want to leave the Sunnis in charge of the military that had been raining terror on the Shiites.

 We figured that the Saddam military police force would be happy to be liberated from him.

-And most of them cut and run and got out of there, but the ones that stayed were the Saddam Loyalists and the Bathists.
+And most of them cut and run and got out of there, but the ones that stayed were the Saddam loyalists and the Bathists.

 But that's all, you know, that's in the past.

-It it's we can't we can't redo it.
+We can't redo it.

-Well, w I don't see what the difference in forming a coup is or having a coup and what's going on now.
+Well, I don't see what the difference in forming a coup is or having a coup and what's going on now.

-You're next on the EIB network.
+Richard in Oxnard, California, you're next on the EIB network.

 Hello.